jianxunbak/Assignment-3.14/lesson.md

 We start with our setup.

 - We create a new customer using the builder pattern.
+To allow that, we add `@Builder` on our `Customer` class.
 Note that you can also create it using the usual constructor method.
 - Then we mock the `save()` method of the `CustomerRepository` to return the customer that is passed in.
 This is because we want to test the `createCustomer()` method and not the `save()` method of the `CustomerRepository`.
 - We can use the `when()` method to tell Mockito what to do when the `save()` method of the `CustomerRepository` is called.
 In this case, we want to return the customer that is passed in.